-It is a specific course of study that focuses on social life, change, the causes and consequences of human behavior, and the structure of groups, organizations and larger societies.
-Graduates are provided with these science-based perspectives on the human condition and how those factors influence the world around us.
+It is a course of study that focuses on social life, inequality, the causes and consequences of human behavior, and the structure of groups and organizations.
+Graduates are equipped to apply social science perspectives to community organizations, social service agencies, nonprofits, and research on human behavior.

 What You’ll Learn

 Sociology majors learn about the sociological perspective, theory, statistics and research methods.
-Students choose sociology electives from three areas—social and cultural differentiation, social organization and institutions, and social intervention.
+Students choose sociology electives from three areas: inequalities, institutions, and structures.
 Independent field work, in which students apply their theoretical knowledge to real-world situations, is a highly recommended culmination of the major requirements.

 A sociology major may study toward a bachelor of arts or bachelor of science degree.
 To earn a B.S. degree in sociology, students take at least two mathematics courses except MTH 325, 326, 440 and 441.
-Students pursuing both a sociology major and a social work minor may apply only SOC 211 toward both the major and minor.
+Students may also apply SOC 100 to a social work minor.

-All students majoring in sociology are required to take a minimum of 9.5 courses, including 8.5 courses in sociology plus an elementary statistics course.
-At least four of the 8.5 required sociology courses must be taken at Elmhurst College.
-Courses in sociology and social work may be accepted in transfer from other colleges.
+All students majoring in sociology are required to take a minimum of 10 courses, including nince courses in sociology and an elementary statistics course.
+At least four of the ten required sociology courses must be taken at Elmhurst University.
+Courses in sociology and social work may be transferred from other colleges.

-Courses taken for the major must include the following required courses:
+Courses taken for the major include the following required courses: